Actually filming and recording your online course is a step that a lot of people fear.

 Keep It Simple And Get It Done!

-It's absolutely possible to make a great entry level online course in a relatively short space of time if you stay focussed.
+It's absolutely possible to make a great entry level online course in a relatively short space of time if you stay focused.

 It’s easy to get lost creating a course with too much detail – a common problem when you know a lot about a subject.

-As I discussed in the previous article about how to structure your online course, you should deliver your course's one big outcome or transformation in a simple, clear and easy way, and in the shortest time possible.
+As I discussed in the previous article about how to structure your online course outline, you should deliver your course's one big outcome or transformation in a simple, clear and easy way, and in the shortest time possible.